Banging Toolbox

 6. For swinging handle sets

-Handle sets are vertical handles that usually come as a pair, providing a very elevated aesthetic.
+Handle sets are vertical handles that usually come as a pair, providing an elevated aesthetic.

 As a standard, handle sets usually need a hole that is 2 ⅛ inches or 5.39 centimeters in diameter, with a backset of 2 ⅜ inches, which is about 6.03 centimeters, or 2 ¾ inches, which is about 6.98 centimeters.